nathanreyes/vue-screen-utils/README.md

 </script>
 ```

+#### Screens Object

-The value of `screens` is a reactive object of size keys mapped to the matched status of their respective media query.
+The value of `screens` in the example above is a reactive object of size keys mapped to the match status of their respective media query.

 In the example above, if the viewport is '800px', then the `screens` value would be